Tyrowin/Tyrowin/README.md

 ### About me 📝

 I'm a student and new developer from Sweden.
-I mostly working with Python and a little C++.
+I'm mostly working with Python and a little C++.
 I enjoy learning new things and I'm always looking for new projects to work on.
 I'm currently learning web development with HTML, CSS and JavaScript.

 ### 🧰 Languages and Tools